 The Orion Microscope has been designed to provide maximum visual clarity, eye protection and ease of use.
 One challenge using the microscope is getting used to bringing the work piece to the welding electrode while looking through the microscope.
 This is an easy challenge to overcome.
-To begin, follow these steps with the welder on pause. \While the welder is on pause, it will not be able to make a weld when the work piece touches the electrode.
+To begin, follow these steps with the welder on pause.
+While the welder is on pause it will not weld when the work piece touches the electrode.

-- Rest your hands on the table and position the work piece close to the welding electrode before looking into the microscope. - Make sure your focus is at the tip of the electrode. - · Use slow, controlled movements. - It is helpful to have your hands resting and to only use your fingers to move the work piece up to the electrode. - Place the work piece surface perpendicular to the point of the electrode. \As discussed in later chapters, the angle of the electrode tip relative to the work piece surface is very important and will take practice. - Now practice making soft contact with the work piece to the electrode. - \Once you feel comfortable, attach the alligator clip to the work piece and touch the play button to begin performing real welds.
+- 1. Rest your hands on the table and position the work piece close to the welding electrode before looking into the microscope. - 2.
+Make sure your focus is at the tip of the electrode. - 3.
+Use slow, controlled movements. - 4.
+It is helpful to have your hands resting and to only use your fingers to move the work piece up to the electrode. - 5.
+Place the work piece surface perpendicular to the point of the electrode.
+As will be discussed, the angle of the electrode tip relative to the work piece surface is very important and will take practice. - 6.
+Now practice making light contact with the work piece to the electrode. - Remember to follow these steps once the welder is completely set up ready to begin welding.